adilmohak/fcm-image-segmentation/docs/EnFCM.md

+# EnFCM Segmentation for Cancer Detection from MRI Imaging

-EnFCM (Enhanced Fuzzy C-Means) segmentation is a commonly used algorithm for segmenting medical images, including MRI scans, to detect cancerous regions.
+`EnFCM` (Enhanced Fuzzy C-Means) segmentation is a commonly used algorithm for segmenting medical images, including MRI scans, to detect cancerous regions.
 To implement this algorithm in Python, you can use the `scikit-image` or `SimpleITK` libraries, which provide functions for image processing and segmentation.

-Here are the general steps to perform EnFCM segmentation for cancer detection from MRI imaging in Python:
+Here are the general steps to perform `EnFCM` segmentation for cancer detection from MRI imaging in Python:

 1. Load the MRI image data using the `SimpleITK` library.
 2. Preprocess the image data by applying filters, such as smoothing or noise reduction, to improve the accuracy of the segmentation.
-3. Apply the EnFCM segmentation algorithm using the appropriate parameters, such as the number of clusters and the fuzzifier parameter.
+3. Apply the `EnFCM` segmentation algorithm using the appropriate parameters, such as the number of clusters and the fuzzifier parameter.
 4. Postprocess the segmented image to remove small or irrelevant regions and enhance the detected cancerous regions.
 5. Display or save the segmented image for further analysis or visualization.